 Instructions

-- Prepare the tomatoes: Rinse thoroughly and pat dry.
-Cut heirloom tomatoes into bite-sized pieces, keeping some variation to showcase colors and textures.
+- Prepare the tomatoes: Rinse and dry.
+Cut into varied pieces to showcase color and texture, avoiding crushing the fruit.

-- Mix the dressing: In a small bowl, whisk together extra-virgin olive oil, aged balsamic vinegar (or lemon juice), and honey.
-Season with sea salt and freshly cracked black pepper.
-Adjust the sweetness or acidity according to taste.
+- Mix the dressing: Whisk olive oil, balsamic (or lemon), and honey.
+Season lightly with salt and freshly cracked pepper, then taste and adjust.

-- Combine salad ingredients: Place the tomatoes in a large bowl.
-Add the torn basil, parsley, and chives gently to prevent bruising.
+- Combine salad ingredients: Place tomatoes in a large bowl.
+Add torn basil, parsley, and chives; fold gently to avoid bruising.

-- Add creative touches: Sprinkle toasted pine nuts and crumbled feta or burrata across the top.
-Garnish with radish or cucumber slices as desired.
+- Add creative touches: Scatter toasted nuts and cheese.
+Garnish with radish or cucumber slices for contrast.

-- Final seasoning: Taste and add more salt or pepper if needed.
-For an extra kick, sprinkle a pinch of red pepper flakes.
+- Final seasoning: Taste and add more salt, pepper, or a squeeze of acid if needed.
+For heat, finish with red pepper flakes.

 Chef’s Notes

-- Tomato selection: If heirlooms are unavailable, ripe vine-ripened tomatoes are a fine substitute.
-Avoid supermarket tomatoes that are overly firm or green.
+- Tomato selection: If heirlooms are unavailable, vine-ripened tomatoes are a solid substitute.
+Avoid underripe supermarket fruit that lacks aroma.

-- Herb variations: Feel free to add torn mint or oregano for a Mediterranean twist, adjusting quantities to avoid overpowering the tomatoes.
+- Herb variations: Try mint or oregano for regional twists; reduce quantities to keep balance with the tomato.

-- Allergies and substitutions: Use toasted sunflower seeds instead of nuts for a nut-free version.
+- Allergies and substitutions: Use toasted sunflower seeds instead of nuts for a nut-free version without losing crunch.

 Serving Suggestions